Directive 2003/30/EC

-Directive 2003/30/EC was a European Union directive for promoting the use of biofuels for EU transport.
+Directive 2003/30/EC was a European Union directive promoting the use of biofuels for EU transport.
 The directive entered into force in May 2003, and stipulated that national measures must be taken by countries across the EU aiming at replacing 5.75% of all transport fossil fuels (petrol and diesel) with biofuels by 2010.
 The directive also called for an intermediate target of 2% by 31 December 2005.
 The target of 5.75% was to be met by 31 December 2010.
 These percentages were to be calculated on the basis of energy content of the fuel and were to apply to petrol and diesel fuel for transport purposes placed on the markets of member states.
 Member states were encouraged to take on national "indicative" targets in conformity with the overall target.

 Directive 2003/30/EC was repealed by Directive 2009/28/EC.